Conduct and Ethics Manual

 - you find official information online that has not been authorised for public release.
 If possible, take a screenshot.

 - you find information posted online that threatens staff, dependents or clients, DFAT buildings, assets and IT networks or seeks to damage our reputation as a professional organisation or the reputation of the Australian Government.
 If possible, take a screenshot.

 - you are worried about your privacy, security or reputation as a result of social media posts.

 8.5.19 Staff seeking advice on acceptable personal use of social media may contact the External Communication Section in Communications Branch at firstname.lastname@example.org.
 To guide staff further, case studies on personal social media use follow.
 The advice contained in these case studies does not constitute legal advice, nor does the department guarantee the completeness of advice contained therein.
 Different solutions and outcomes may apply in individual circumstances.

 Case studies – acceptable personal use of social media

 I am about to go on posting and plan to use Facebook to stay in touch with friends and family, and to connect with counterparts in-country.
 I have registered my place of employment and recorded my current position and career history in the Department.
 What should I keep in mind?

-On any social media platform, you should be circumspect about identifying yourself as a DFAT employee and consider protective security issues relating to your current and possible future position in the Department and your location.
-Think carefully about the type and amount of personal information that you disclose in order to protect your privacy and reduce the risk of identity fraud and other threats.
+On any social media platform, you should be cautious about identifying yourself as a DFAT employee and consider protective security issues relating to your current and possible future position in the department and your location.
+Think carefully about the type and amount of personal information you disclose in order to protect your privacy and reduce the risk of identity fraud and other threats.
 Before publishing on Facebook, stop and consider if your comments or posted images are consistent with how the community expects the public service to operate and behave.
-Does your Facebook profile and content portray an image that upholds the integrity, good reputation and security of the Department and the Australian Government?
+Does your Facebook profile and content portray an image that upholds the integrity, good reputation and security of the department and the Australian Government?

 Can I use social media, including private or member-only groups, to connect and collaborate with other DFAT staff or partner organisations around the world?